-in the premarket for US stocks, the futures are now implying a mixed opening:
+In the premarket for US stocks, the major indices are trading higher: